You may have been in a book club before, but we're sure it's nothing like our SECRET BOOK CLUB.

 This is an all ages, family-friendly book club.
 Students 6 and under must have a parent/guardian with them.

 Summer workshop writers spend a week's worth of summer afternoons (20 hours!) sharpening the tools in their writers' toolboxes —observing, interacting, writing, reflecting, and responding through workshopping.
-Our summer workshops explore a variety of genre and style, providing new territory and a solid platform for all young writers to exercise their authentic voices.
+Our summer workshops explore a variety of genre and style, providing new territory and a solid platform for all young writers to exercise their creative voices.

 Thematic Writing Workshops